What is the Principle Behind an Airshaft? Understand its Basic Functionings and Applications

 Imagine the kitchen rolls or cling wraps common in a home kitchen, their manufacturing processes were all carried out with winding reels.
 This is also known as a Roll-to-Roll or Reel-to-Reel systems.

 During winding or un-winding, airshafts' gripper (e.g. teeth, panel or rubber) can firmly hold onto the inside wall of the material core.
 Not only does this allow easy replacement of web-fed materials, its firm grip also allows fine control over winding speed and torque (must pair with motor, brake clutch or control systems etc.)

 To achieve high-stability winding/un-winding, it relies not only on the drive system (i.e. airshaft), but also the tension control and winding accuracy.
 This is done by pairing with Minply's other systems, such as tension control system and alignment system.

-Therefore for any soft and roll-like materials, airshaft is the ideal component for the winding process.
+Therefore for any flexible materials, airshaft is the ideal component for the winding process.
 Materials include but not limited to, flexible PCB, packaging, printing, papermaking, battery, medicine, semi-conductor, optical film and copper/aluminium film.